 As with most orchids, fertilize “weakly, weekly” (which means about 1/4-1/2 strength the recommended dose – for paphs it’s even better to tread closer to 1/8 the recommended does).
 Some paphs are known to be sensitive to salts and unfortunately by the time you know something is wrong, the plant is already severely stressed.

-- Organic feed: I also add a bit of organic fertilizer 2-3 times per year (at spring, early summer, and when I repot a plant).
+- Organic fertilizer for paphiopedilum: 2-3 times per year (at spring, early summer, and when I repot a plant), I add a bit of organic fertilizer to the potting mix.
+Organic fertilizer is generally not water soluble and basically breaks down in the potting media over time, releasing nutrients.
 If you follow Ed’s Orchids on YouTube, he also does this and his plants are amazingly healthy.
 If you haven’t checked out his channel, you should, it’s a great resource for paph care in general.
 The organic fertilizer I use is called, “Gia Green’s All Purpose 4-4-4″ and it has bat guano, bloodmeal, rock dust, oyster shell, and a bunch of other goodies.
 If you don’t have access to this product, seek out bloodmeal, oyster shell, and rock dust.
 Bloodmeal is nitrogen, oyster shell is calcium, and rock dust gives minerals from pulverized rock.
 If you’re going to use organic fertilizer…ONLY USE A TINY TINY BIT. like a small pinch per pot.
-It works by rotting and releasing nutrients, but if you use too much, you can throw your pot media pH out of whack and kill all of your roots.
+As it breaks down, nutrients are released, but if you use too much, you can throw your pot media pH out of whack and kill all of your roots.
 I know this is true, because I’ve seen people do it!
 So literally less than 1/8tsp per 6″ pot…just a pinch for 4.5” pots.

 - Calcium & pH: This topic is particularly important with paphs and I believe the main reason most people struggle with brown and black rot is related to a calcium deficiency in the plant or from potting media that has become too acidic.
-You see, many paphs and slipper orchids come from areas of the world that are high in calcium carbonate.
+You see, many paphs and slipper orchids come from habitats that are high in calcium carbonate.
 They are native to limestone regions and mineral rich soils of mountain ranges, where things like calcium, iron and magnesium are more abundantly available than they are in other habitats.
-Plants adapted to calcium-rich conditions like this will be adapted to and rely on those conditions (including not-acidic soils) to build robust cell walls, resist pathogens, absorb nutrients, and ultimately grow effectively.
-Consider adding a small amount of oyster shell to your potting media if you’re using rainwater, RO water, or if your tap water is low in minerals or even slightly acidic (<7pH). if you have a plant that is constantly getting brown or black rot, definitely add oyster shell to your potting media, and understand you may not see the change until the following season when the new growth has been built with the calcium-rich conditions you’ve just provided.
+Plants adapted to calcium-rich conditions like this will rely on those specific conditions (including not-acidic soils) to grow best, build robust cell walls, resist pathogens, absorb nutrients, and ultimately out-perform competing plants in the same habitat.
+What makes orchids unique is their ability to grow in really unique places like the side of limestone cliff in a crack between boulders, or on the side of a tree in thick moss that covers the bark.
+Consider adding a small amount of oyster shell to your potting media if you’re using “pure water” like rainwater, RO water, or if your tap water is low in minerals or even slightly acidic (<7pH).
+This will help prevent a pH dive if there is any decay happening in your pot (like as wood or sphagnum moss break down).
+If you have a plant that is constantly getting brown or black rot, definitely add oyster shell to your potting media, and understand you may not see positive change until the following season when the new growth has been built with the calcium-rich conditions you’ve provided.
+That means, you’ll have to watch active infections closely and be extra careful about preventing the spread of fungal or bacterial infections.
 Calcium is non-mobile, so cell walls that were made in a deficient state will stay deficient.

 - Where to get oyster shell?
 Pet stores will carry it in the bird section and you can probably find it online on Amazon in the pet section.